SohamSen21/DSA/README.md

 # DSA
-A complete guide to Data Structures and Algorithms created by me which contains notes, exercises and resources on DSA that I have encountered at some point.
-It is biased towards those that generally emphasize clarity of exposition over technical detail (according to me ofcourse!).
-It is mainly for my reference.
+I have created a comprehensive guide to Data Structures and Algorithms, which includes my personal notes, exercises, and various resources that I have encountered at some point.
+This guide focuses on providing clear explanations and understanding rather than excessive technical details.
+It serves as a reference for myself, encompassing the DSA concepts I have encountered throughout my learning journey.